xmldom/xmldom/docs/walk-dom.md

 children added or removed there are correctly reflected when the walker schedules the next level of frames.

+An example of that is the `Node.prototype.normalize` method.

 Mutating anything else — siblings of the current node, ancestors, or unrelated subtrees — produces unpredictable results.
 Nodes already queued on the stack are visited regardless of subsequent DOM changes; nodes inserted outside the